thegworld/gtx-browser/docs/accessibility/browser/how_a11y_works_2.md

 mouse click or key press, it forwards that event to the appropriate renderer.
-The renderer figures out how to draw the webpage, but it doesn't draw directly to the screen - because it's sandboxed - it either sends pixels (in software rendering mode) or sends the drawing commands to Chromium's separate gpu process.
+The renderer figures out how to draw the webpage, but it doesn't draw directly to the screen - because it's sandboxed - it either sends pixels (in software rendering mode) or sends the drawing commands to GTx Browser's separate gpu process.

-A simplified diagram of Chromium's multi-process architecture is shown here:
+A simplified diagram of GTx Browser's multi-process architecture is shown here:

 ![Multi process system diagram showing a web page renderer sitting inside a sandboxed render process; it receives user input events from a browser window